 This latest XTR group also uses an entirely new freehub design that’s not compatible with previous Shimano mountain bike groups.

 Shimano XTR Di2 was introduced in 2015.
 As the first electronic shifting groupset in mountain biking, it’s no surprise that it’s also the most expensive.
 By removing the mechanical cable, mud and dirt won’t plague shift quality.
 Shift performance is excellent.
 Oli Woodman / BikeRadar

 Shimano also offers XT and XTR in electronically-operated Di2 variants.

 These drivetrains do away with traditional cables in favour of a system that’s actuated by motor-driven derailleurs powered by a battery, which can either be frame mounted or hidden within the seatpost, seat tube or steerer tube.

 These Di2 groupsets share the same crankset, cassette, chain and brakes of the respective mechanical groupsets.
-Note that the latest XTR M9100 mechanical series does not have a Di2 counterpart, so the current XTR Di2 group on the market is one generation behind.
+Note that the latest XTR M9100 and XT M8100 mechanical series’ do not have a Di2 counterpart, so the current XTR and XT Di2 groups on the market are one generation behind.

 While SRAM’s recent success story is its dedicated single-chainring groupsets, the brand was also a strong advocate of doubles over triples.
 We’ll run through the 2x and 3x groups followed by SRAM’s ever-expanding 1x family.